DennisWYH/Survival-language-app/README.md

     cd <project-directory>
     ```
 3. Make sure that python3 is installed
+4. Create a vevn virtual environment for this project
+    ```
+    python -m venv ~./.venvs/languageApp
+    ```

-4. Install all project dependencies them using pip (ideally in a python virtual env):
+6. Install all project dependencies then using pip (ideally in a python virtual env):

     ```bash
     pip install -r requirements.txt